 < Start of Change 5 > [R4-2206855]

 <Unmodified text omitted >

-8.1.2 Requirements for SSB based radio link monitoring8.1.2.1 Introduction
+8.1.2 Requirements for SSB based radio link monitoring

+Editor’s note: Requirements on RLM/ BFD/CBD for FR2 HST which should apply just to PCell, while the present RLM should apply to PCell PSCell, and BFD/CBD should apply to Pcell, PScell, and Scell.
+The scope shall at very least be clarified in Clause 3.6 Applicability of requirements in #103-e meeting.

+8.1.2.1 Introduction

 The requirements in this clause apply for each SSB based RLM-RS resource configured for PCell or PSCell, provided that the SSB configured for RLM is actually transmitted within UE active DL BWP during the entire evaluation period specified in clause 8.1.2.2.